Why open source sucks

 There’s also a little bit of culture involved.
 For games, people are always willing to pay up, and the customers set very high expectations.
 Even for free games, players set a high bar of quality, and this is why open source games are criticized harshly.

-Making games and software that are entertaining and user friendly is an extremely difficult and tedious task, and the incentive of being paid $10 per download is sometimes what it takes to motivate programmers.
+Making games and software that are entertaining and user friendly is an extremely difficult and tedious task, and sadly, most people do it for money.

 (Of course, this is ignoring the “open core” model, which is undoubtedly successful)

 Most successful open source funding models are based on voluntary user and corporate donations.
 This causes a bias in sponsorships, since open source is a concept that only appeals mostly to nerds.

 The responsibilitiesMost open source projects start out as products of recreational programming

 - something we do for enjoyment and fun.
 Then, when we least expect it, it blows up.